The 6 Best Weightlifting Gloves of 2023, According to a Strength Coach

 Lifting gloves protect your hands from the blisters dumbbells and barbells can cause.
 Plus, they give your wrists extra support for heavier lifts.

 Plus, because they up your traction on on the bar, they improve your grip.
-That's a big factor when lifting, she says.
+That's a big factor when lifting, Araujo says.
 A little extra help in that department can help you power through the end of a tiring set or hit a new personal best.

-Fortunately, Araujo told us everything she knows about weight gloves, and we're passing on that knowledge to you.
-Browse some of the top pairs on the Internet and learn how to find the best weightlifting gloves for you.
+Browse some of the top pairs on the internet and learn how to find the best weightlifting gloves for you.

 1. Best Overall: Ihuan Ventilated Weightlifting Gym Workout Gloves